Felipe Rose: Village People

 In the early 1970s, Rose was working as a nightclub dancer.
 He describes being encouraged by an aunt to begin dancing in what he says was "his father's tribal regalia," which he says led to his costume, acting and neon facepaint in the Village People.
 "His aunt, he has said, inspired him to work the Indian angle into his showbiz ambitions: 'Why not honor your father's heritage,' Rose has recalled her saying, 'and dress in your tribal regalia in your dance journey through culture?'"

 Rose was working as a dancer and a bartender in the New York gay club, The Anvil, dressed "as an Indian" when he was discovered by French producer Jacques Morali and executive producer Henri Belolo and so became the first recruit for Village People.

 In 1977, Village People had their first hit with "San Francisco", although this song became a hit only in the United Kingdom.
 Then in 1978 they had their first hits in the U.S. with "Macho Man" followed by "Y.M.C.A.".

-He was a member of the band's board of directors, called Sixuvus Ltd ("six of us" - named for the six members of the Village People).